fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Build Instructions:
 Remember that prebuilt executables are already included.
-If you want to rebuild...
+But, if you want to rebuild...

 Manually install GNAT GPL from libre.adacore.com/download/.
 If you don't like my key-mappings, edit the code as you like.

 Next, edit the scripts wcmp.bat or lcmp.sh or ocmp.sh so that the path to gnatmake is correct.
 These scripts streamline the build process by allowing auxilliary files to be neatly hidden in subdirectories.
 And make sure it is executable.

-Then type "[wlo]buildall" to create new command-line executables for your system.
+Then type "[wlo]buildall" to create new command-line executables for your system. ( w for Windows, l for Linux, o for OSX).
+Note that on OSX, you must have the Apple-Xcode g++ compiler present in order to rebuild.

 ===============================================================

-## What is special about this project?
+## What is special about this project?...freedom...
-* portability, transparency, and open source freedom;
-* uses GNAT GPL;
+* uses the Ada programming language & GNAT GPL;
+* runs on Windows, OSX, & Linux;
+* uses only free open source software [F.O.S.S] tools & libraries;
-* for developers, the Ada code is easy to understand;
+* portable, transparent code, easy to modify, rebuild;
+* uses SFML-Audio and Ogg-Vorbis libs for sounds;
-* essentially no graphics, and no user interface;
+* pure minimalism:  no graphics, just ASCII characters, keyboard, & sound;